aaronbinion20-dev/Project1/README.md

 Meanwhile, for a continuous servo motor one would have to adjust the rate at which the duty cycle is changing and know where it is in space to achieve the same outcome, hence more difficult.

-Summary of Testing Results
+Summary of Testing Results:

 Ignition Subsystem:

-SPECIFICATION
+SPECIFICATION -

 When the driver seat (DS) is occupied for the first time, display a welcome message.
 While both seats are occupied and seatbelts are fastened / all switches on (DS, PS, DSB, PSB), engine start should be enabled / the lone green LED lit.
 If ever the four switches are not on, the green LED is off.

-TEST PROCESS
+TEST PROCESS -

 4 switches: DS, PS, DSB, PSB
 1. Display welcome message
 2. All switches on
 3. All switches not on

-RESULTS
+RESULTS -

 All tests passed.
 1. Welcome message displayed
 1.Green LED on
 2.Green LED off

-SPECIFICATION
+SPECIFICATION -

 If the ignition button is pressed and the green LED is on, displaying an engine start message, turn off the green LED, and turn on the red LED.
 Otherwise, turn on the buzzer for three seconds and display ignition inhibited and corresponding error messages.
 Allow for reattempts after error messages are printed.
 If the engine is on (red LED is lit) and the ignition button is pressed, the engine is turned off (red LED is turned off).

-TEST PROCESS
+TEST PROCESS -

 1 button: IG
 1. Ignition pressed (IG), green LED on (all buttons pressed)
 2. Ignition pressed (IG), green LED off (all buttons but PS pressed)
 3. Attempt to start engine after previous failure
-4. Engine LED is on and ignition button pressed RESULTS
+4. Engine LED is on and ignition button pressed

+RESULTS -

 All tests passed.
 1. Green LED is turned off, engine / red LED illuminates and stays on after the ignition button is pressed, message stating engine started is displayed.
 2. Buzzer turns on for three seconds, ignition inhibited message displayed and “Passenger seatbelt not fastened” message displayed.